money-on-chain/OMoC-Decentralized-Oracle/README.md

 ### Supporters

-Supporters do have a round-system too but it is transparent for the users.
+Supporters do have a round-system too, but it is transparent for the users.
 Reward is collected all during a certain period, and after that it is assigned to current supporters according to their stake and will be all available for the user at the end of the following round.
 If the user decides to retire before it will receive a part proportional to how long it stayed in the system.
 Each participant registering a price-provider will automatically also be registered as supporter and will receive proportional support-rewards as any other supporter no matter if is selected as price-provider.